protocol/.github/README.md

 This repository currently defines two workflows for Go repositories:
 * [go-check](workflow-templates/go-check.yml): Performs static analysis, style, and formatting checks to help improve the code quality.
-* [go-test](workflow-templates/go-test.yml): Runs unit tests, using different compiler versions and operating systems.
+* [go-test](workflow-templates/go-test.yml): Runs all tests, using different compiler versions and operating systems.

 Whenever one of these workflows is changed, this repository runs the [copy workflow](.github/workflows/copy-workflow.yml).
 This workflow creates a pull request in every participating repository to update *go-check* and *go-test*.
 In order to help with the distribution of these workflows, this repository defines two additional workflows that are distributed across participating repositories: